Saravanannus/sara-capstone-hcp/README.md

 Terraform Cloud manages the infrastructure definitions for both environments.

 **4.** Cloud Provider:
-AWS hosts the deployed resources such as ECS, S3, and RDS for the DEV and PROD environments.
+AWS hosts the deployed resources such as ECR,ECS &Fargate,etc.. for the DEV and PROD environments.

 ## Workflow Explanation